...

 See also: sustainable digital nomad lifestyle · workation cities without a car

 Recycling systems vary widely.
-Some cities collect everything; others have almost no formal waste management.
-Before you arrive, quickly search how recycling works locally so you know what to do with glass, paper, and organic waste.
+Some cities collect everything, while others have almost no formal waste management.
+Before you arrive, do a quick search to see how local recycling works so you know what to do with glass, paper, and organic waste.

-A minimal kit in your daypack stops countless disposables at the source.
+A simple kit can stop countless disposables at the source.
 Aim for:

 • A cloth napkin and lightweight cutlery set.